Serving Miami-Dade & Broward County / Miami / Miami Beach / Calle Ocho / Coral Gables / Kendall / Little Havana / Brickell

 The prohibition of marijuana begins

 In America, the Marijuana Tax Act of 1937 placed a tax on the sale of cannabis and a fine to doctors who will recommend its use.
-Soon enough it became prohibited and in the 1970s President Nixon signed the Controlled Substance Act where marijuana is classified as Schedule 1, as is heroin and LSD and is defined as a substance without any medical value and highly addictive.
+Soon enough it became prohibited and in the 1970s President Nixon signed the Controlled Substance Act where marijuana is classified as Schedule 1 and is defined as a substance without any medical value and highly addictive.

 Now we know better and despite its limitation regarding clinical studies, every day it seems a new property, a new indication for cannabis use is identified.